NianziYi/HandwrittenDigits_Classification/README.md

 # HandwrittenDigits_Classification
-This project uses SVD algorithm and two-stage algorithm to classify handwritten digits (The HandwrittenDigits_Classification.pdf shows more details).
+This project uses SVD algorithm and two-stage algorithm to classify handwritten digits (The project_instruction.pdf shows more details).

 ## Part A
 We used the training set to compute the SVD for each digit class (1-10), then we checked the classcification accuracy of each digit.